AttapongSangphet/swu-ds525/capstone-project/README.md

 ## Data Ingestion
-This preovided data pipeline start from collecting the data from Kaggle website then uploading raw data to AWS S3 by using etl code.
+This preovided data pipeline starts from collecting the data from Kaggle website then uploading raw data to AWS S3 by using etl code.
 After preparing raw data in AWS S3 bucket, the next step are creating tables, loading raw data from AWS S3 bucket to AWS Redshift and transfroming stagging data to new tables in AWS Redshift by using Airflow for scheduling task, in this project is set for weekly schedule.
 And the last step is connecting AWS Redshift to Tableau Desktop and buildin Dashboard for data visualization.
 The data pipeline's workflow is slown in picture below

 ![Workflow](pictures/workflow.jpg)